byu-cpe/ecen522r-hw-security/_labs/trojan_1.md

     * The trigger condition of the Trojan is when the least significant 2 bits of the F function output in order go through some order of three values at the negative edge of the clock (see next section).
     * Like Part II, when the Trojan is triggered, the LSB of the input key (NOT round keys) for the DES is inverted (ie. invert key56[0]).
 The key only needs to be inverted for one cycle, and can then revert to the original value.
 1. **REPORT:** Answer the following questions in your report:
-    1. Consider the sequential trigger `2'b01→2'b10→2'b11`
+    1. Consider the sequential trigger `2'b01→2'b11→2'b11`
         a.
 How many states are needed in total?
-How many additional registers have you implemented?
         b.
+How many additional registers are required in the FPGA?
+        c.
 Will the Trojan be triggered?
-How many times is it triggered in the 16 rounds?
 Turn in a screenshot of the GAO window.
-    1. When the condition is `2'b11→2'b10→2'b00`, repeat answering question 1. again.
-    1. When the condition is `2'b11→2'b01→2'b00`, repeat answering question 1. again.
+    1. When the condition is `2'b01→2'b11→2'b10`, will the Trojan be triggered?
+Turn in a screenshot of the GAO window.
+    1. Find another sequence of three 2-bit values that will trigger the Trojan.
+What is the sequence?
+Turn in a screenshot of the GAO window.

 ## What to Submit